ocfl-archive/gocfl/pkg/ocfl/object/docs/INITIALIZER.md

 The `Initializer` interface includes methods for configuring and performing the initialization:

 - `Init(id string, digest checksum.DigestAlgorithm, fixity []checksum.DigestAlgorithm) error`: Performs the initialization, including setting the object identifier, primary digest algorithm (e.g., `sha512`), and any additional [Fixity](../../inventory/docs/FIXITY.md) algorithms.
+See the [Creation Sequence Diagram](create_sequence.md) for details.
 - `WithObject(o Object) Initializer`: Associates the initializer with an [Object](OBJECT.md) instance.

 > [!NOTE]